Skip to content

 Jute bag as protection against cold for plants

-If you want to winterize plants, you can also count on the jute.
-Because the bags, which were made for the transport of heavy goods, can experience a second spring as planting bags, so to speak.
-The bag is simply filled with nutrient-rich soil, then the plant is inserted.
-Since the fibers are water-permeable, there is no need to cut a hole in the bag to allow water drainage.
-For the same reason, however, you should use a tray as a saucer if you want to leave the plant on a terrace and do not want unsightly stains.
-For optimal protection from the cold, tie the opening of the jute bag to the trunk of the plant.
+If you want to winterize plants, you can also count on jute.
+The sacks, which were made for transporting heavy goods, can be used as planting sacks to give plants a second lease of life.
+The bag is simply filled with nutrient-rich soil and the plant is then planted.
+As the fibers are water-permeable, there is no need to cut a hole in the bag to allow water to drain away.
+For the same reason, however, you should use a tray as a saucer if you want to leave the plant on a patio and don't want any unsightly stains.
+To achieve optimum protection from the cold, tie the opening of the jute sack to the trunk of the plant.

 There are also fun facts about jute bags that will surprise you.
 Animal keepers raise kangaroo babies in them when their mothers abandon them.
 The little kangaroos can be carried in the sacks as if they were in a kangaroo pouch, and the fibers are especially good for keeping the animals' body temperature.